2018 UK Defra carbon conversion factors download

 Need help with the carbon factors download?

-If you’re reporting under the GHG Protocol, market-based carbon factors are recommended.
+If you’re reporting under the GHG Protocol, market-based carbon conversion factors are recommended.
 To do this you need your fuel mix disclosure from your electricity supplier to derive the correct carbon factors.
 If you’ve procured 100% REGO-backed renewable electricity (the genuine renewables energy guarantee of origin certificates should be issued to you, not a statement saying that the supplier has purchased the certificates on your behalf which does not mean you’ve invested in the UK renewables industry) then you can declare ZERO scope 2 emissions using the GHG Protocol market-based method.

 However, BEIS, having taken over from DEFRA, has not issued any reporting guidance since 2013.
 Therefore organisations such as HESA which gather environmental data for the Higher Education Funding Council for England (HEFCE) stick with the location-based method as per the original 2013 UK government guidance.
 Conversely, Carbon Disclosure Project (CDP) requests the market-based method.